jonahkh/messenger-api/README.md

 Note that currently there is no concept of a user so for now we work with "recipients" and "senders".

 ## To build and run the application:
+The docker-compose command may take 5 minutes or more to download dependencies

 ```
 git clone https://github.com/jonahkh/messenger-api